-- Developing cholera education materials to train more than 6,000 community health workers to conduct outreach activities on cholera prevention and treatment throughout Haiti.
+- Training more than 6,000 community health workers to conduct outreach activities on cholera prevention and treatment throughout Haiti.

 - Improving access to clean water in communities by providing support to drill new wells, repair others, and promote safe household water practices.